 Most modern CMSes are installations of software, either free and open source, or commercial.
-This semester we'll explore dozens of CMSes we can install on our class server (snm.engl.iastate.edu) or on your personal computers (probably using containerization software such as Docker).
+This semester we'll explore dozens of CMSes we can install on our class server or on your personal computers (probably using containerization software such as Docker).